GENIVI/genivi_swm/README.md

 ## Lifecycle manager - LCMgr  [lifecycle\_manager/lifecycle_manager.py] ##

-LCMgr manager (to be replaced by systemd in production) simulates a system component that can start and stop software entitites that are about to be affected by an update operation.
+LCMgr manager (to be replaced by systemd and Node State Managerin production) simulates a system component that can start and stop software entitites that are about to be affected by an update operation.

 LCMgr has the following features.